rylxes/treasure-trove/elastic-search.md

 # Elasticsearch Setup Guide

-This guide provides instructions for setting up Elasticsearch for the Treasure Trove marketplace application.
+This guide provides instructions for setting up Elasticsearch for the Hoard Valley marketplace application.

 ## Prerequisites